mlabate/restful-codeigniter/README.md

 ## Basic GET example

-Here is a basic example.
-This controller, which should be saved as `Api.php`, can be called in two ways:
+The following sample controller (saved as `Api.php`) can be called in two ways:
+<>

-* `http://domain/api/users/` will return the list of all users
+* `http://my-domain/api/users/` will return the list of all users
-* `http://domain/api/users/id/1` will only return information about the user with id = 1
+* `http://my-domain/api/users/id/1` will only return information about the user with id = 1

 ```php
 <?php